 Typically, storage virtualization has been performed through a host server or dedicated appliance.
-However, interest is building in virtualization at the switch level -- promising better performance and
+However, interest is building in virtualization at the switch level -- promising better performance and interoperability.

 Switch-level virtualization promises to simplify maintenance and management of the infrastructure, but it's clear that the technology is still maturing.
 "With each iteration, the story is getting better and better," says Greg Schulz, founder and senior analyst at the StorageIO Group.
 "However, the total combined solution is still not robust enough yet for people to really take that leap of faith and run their enterprise applications on it yet -- outside of isolated cases, pilot programs, test examples or addressing particular pain points."
 In this special report, you'll find sections addressing the implications of storage virtualization at the switch, things to consider when implementing switch-based storage virtualization and the future of this technology.